Bali Festivals Calendar by Month – Dates, Meanings & Travel Tips

 Introduction to Bali’s Festivals

 Important: Balinese festivals follow traditional calendars (Pawukon and Saka systems), so dates change annually.
-All dates listed here are accurate for 2025 and verified from official sources as of [current date].
+All dates listed here are accurate for 2026 and verified from official sources as of January 2026.
 We recommend confirming exact times and locations with local sources 2-3 weeks before your visit.

 Balinese festivals are vibrant combinations of religious devotion, artistic performance, and communal joy.
 Many are rooted in Hindu traditions from the island's unique interpretation of faith, blended with influences from Buddhism and local folklore.
 Ceremonies often take place in temples and villages but spill into streets, beaches, and public squares, turning them into living stages.
 For locals, festivals mark spiritual milestones and community unity; for visitors, they're an open invitation to witness Bali's cultural heartbeat.